Shane Ferguson

-Shane Kevin Ferguson (born 12 July 1991) is a Northern Irish professional footballer most recently for Derry City and the Northern Ireland national team.
+Shane Kevin Ferguson (born 12 July 1991) is a Northern Irish professional footballer.
+He is capable of playing anywhere on the left flank as a full back or winger.

 He previously played for Newcastle United in the Premier League, where he had two spells on loan to Birmingham City of the English Championship, as well as Rangers of the Scottish Championship and Scottish Professional Football League and Millwall of the EFL Championship.
 He then spent five and a half seasons with Millwall, three with Rotherham United and one with Derry City.
-He is capable of playing anywhere on the left flank as a full back or winger.
+He represented the Northern Ireland national team.

 Early life

 Born in Derry, Ferguson began playing youth football for his hometown club, Maiden City, and Gaelic football for Derry GAA.
 After finishing his GCSEs at St Mary's High School, he moved to England where he was offered a scholarship at the Newcastle United Academy.

 Club career

 Newcastle United

 Ferguson joined the Newcastle United youth system in July 2007.
 In June 2009, he signed a new three-year contract.

 Ferguson made his first team debut at left back on 25 August 2010, in a League Cup tie away at Accrington Stanley.
 He then played in the next round of the League Cup, on 22 September, away at Chelsea and he assisted in the first goal in the 4–3 win.
 He made his Premier League debut on 5 January 2011 against West Ham United as a second-half substitute.
 He made his first Premier League start against Wolverhampton Wanderers on 2 April 2011.
 Ferguson signed a new five-year contract on 27 May 2011, having made a good impression in the final part of the season.

 A lengthy lay off due to a pre-season ankle ligament injury sustained against Darlington meant the young full back was unable to travel with the first team to a pre-season tournament in the United States.
 After appearing in the League Cup second round against Nottingham Forest, he made his first Premier League appearance on 10 December 2011, as a late substitute for Davide Santon.

 In the early months of the 2012–13 season Ferguson assisted a number of goals for strikers Demba Ba and Papiss Cissé and produced some quality crosses from the left wing.